Account

 Pip definition

-A pip (which stands for Percentage in Point or Price Interest Point) is the smallest unit of measurement used to represent changes in the value of a currency pair in the forex market.
-A pip is typically equal to 1/100th of 1%, or 0.0001, for most currency pairs.
+A pip, or percentage in point, is the smallest unit of measurement used to represent changes in the value of a currency pair.
+A pip is equal to 1/100th of 1%, or 0.0001 for most currency pairs.
 For currency pairs involving the Japanese yen, a pip is equal to 1% or 0.01.
+Price movements and spreads are sometimes described in terms of pips.

 Examples of forex market movements